Barandis/sortviz/README.md

 7. Quick sort
 8. Bucket sort

 Each is done with an array of 1500 numbers.
-They are run at different speeds to keep all of the visualizations fairly close to each other in length; this requires speeding some of the sorts up quite a lot.
+They are run at different speeds to keep all of the visualizations fairly close to each other in duration; this requires speeding some of the sorts up quite a lot.
 This is meant to show what a sort looks like, not how fast it is compared to another.

 At the beginning, the circle forms as the array is initialized and filled with numbners, and there is a shuffle before each sort.